toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 Pages in toddle:
 - Have their own URLs, allowing direct navigation and bookmarking
 - Define metadata for SEO, social sharing, and browser display
-- Can accept URL parameters to create dynamic content
+- Can accept URL paths and parameters to create dynamic content
 - Contain their own variables, APIs, and workflows
-- Serve as containers for components and other elements
+- Serve as containers for components and HTML elements
 - Function as the top-level entry points for user interaction

 Pages are essential to structured application development in toddle.
 They should be used to: